 Cultivate an attitude of gratitude instead of a mindset of scarcity.
 Observe the abundance and good that is already in your life.
 Expressing gratitude enhances your enjoyment and deepens your pleasure in life.
 It also makes you more receptive and paves the way for more good to come your way.
 Whether you are thanking a friend for offering a helping hand or praising God for a beautiful day, learn to count your blessings and you’ll see them multiply. -Candy Paull

 This week was hard for me.
-I can image it was a hard for many moms.
+I can imagine it was hard for many moms.
 With spring comes the end of school and we pass into this season of change.
 For some of us that change was our first child finishing their first year of school.
 If you are like me it was the move of our youngest from the elementary grades.
 Maybe your youngest just graduated high school.
 Or change fell in the middle, not monumental but still a reminder that each child is one year older.
 One year more accomplished.
 And one year less dependent and maybe even less interested in us.

 The last part could be so easily taken as an insult.
 But really it’s not a bad thing at all.
 It is part of the product.
-Your hard work over these years is turning your children in to independent, capable, little creatures with likes and interests of their own.
+Your hard work over these years is turning your children into independent, capable, little creatures with likes and interests of their own.

 Gratitude is the heart’s memory -French proverb

-I my heart is absolutely full knowing that they are still interested in spending all day running through the woods.
+My heart is absolutely full knowing that they are still interested in spending all day running through the woods.
 And what would a day in the woods be without a great picnic?
-Picnics are waesome.
+Picnics are awesome.
 They present such a good opportunity to practice the art of abundance with the boys.
 It is so easy to make just a few good ingredients seem like so much when you already have an atmosphere of adventure and wonder surrounding you.
 The trick to a picnic is choosing really really great ingredients.
 I generally pick one fruit, vegetable, grain, and dairy.
 That’s all you need.
 And maybe a little bottle of wine.

 Some picnic combinations that I think work so great are: